Patient and Family Rights

-At Phoenix Children’s, we provide quality care to every patient and family regardless of age, race, religion, marital status, sexual orientation, gender, gender identity or expression, abilities, cultural preferences, diagnosis or capacity to pay.
-We support the rights of patients and families at our hospital and outpatient specialty care centers.
+At Phoenix Children’s, we support the rights of patients and families throughout our hospital system.
+We are committed to providing the best care within our capabilities to every patient regardless of age, race, color, national origin, religion, marital status, sexual orientation, gender, gender identity or expression, abilities, cultural preferences, diagnosis, or capacity to pay.
 As a patient or family member, you have many rights, which are summarized here.

 Respect and Personal Dignity